giovanniberti/robusta/README.md

 ```

 ## Type conversion details and extension to custom types
-There are two traits that control how Rust types are converted to/from Java types:
+There are four traits that control how Rust types are converted to/from Java types:
-`FromJavaValue` and `IntoJavaValue`.
+`(Try)FromJavaValue` and `(Try)IntoJavaValue`.

 These traits are used for input and output types respectively, and implementing them
-is necessary to allow the library perform automatic type conversion.
+is necessary to allow the library to perform automatic type conversion.

 These traits make use of type provided by the  [`jni`](https://crates.io/crates/jni) crate,
 however to provide maximum compatibility with `robusta`, we suggest using the re-exported version under `robusta::jni`.